 Globally, there is a rapidly rising trend in body mass index and obesity in adults.
 Health risks of obesity include kidney diseases, diabetes, cancers and more.

 Surprisingly, studies indicate that obesity is a strong, independent risk factor for the prevalence of urinary incontinence.
 Weight loss studies indicate that surgical and nonsurgical weight loss leads to significant improvements in incontinence.
-In a recent small prospective cohort study, overweight and obese incontinence women enrolled in low calorie liquid diet weight reduction programs 6 of 6 achieving a weight loss of 5% or greater had at least a 50% decrease in urinary incontinence frequency compared to 1 of 4 with less than a 5% weight loss.
+In a recent small prospective cohort study, overweight and obese incontinence women enrolled in low calorie liquid diet weight reduction program.
+Those achieving a weight loss of 5% or greater had at least a 50% decrease in urinary incontinence frequency.
 The association or connection between obesity and incontinence is strongest for stress and mixed incontinence, and weaker for urge incontinence.
 There is evidence that individuals who have been overweight or obese since early in adult life more than double their risk of severe incontinence.

 Are you looking for a Bariatric Product?
 Shop our Bariatric Range now.

 What is the Relationship Between a High BMI and Incontinence?